FernandoBDAF/YoutubeRAG/README.md

-## Mongo Hack — Persistent Context RAG on YouTube
+## YoutubeRAG — Persistent Context RAG on YouTube

-An independent, self-contained prototype that ingests YouTube videos and builds persistent, layered context in MongoDB.
-Agents clean and enrich transcripts, add visual context, chunk content, and embed it into Atlas Vector Search.
-A simple UI and retriever generate context-aware answers while logging interactions for long-term memory.
+A production-ready system that ingests YouTube videos and builds persistent, semantically-enriched context in MongoDB.
+Multi-agent pipelines clean, enrich, chunk, and embed transcripts into Atlas Vector Search.
+An intelligent CLI chat system with conversation memory provides context-aware answers using adaptive retrieval planning and code-enforced continuity.

+**New: Multi-Agent CLI Chat** - Memory-aware conversations with PlannerAgent, specialized answer agents, catalog-driven retrieval, and 85% continuity success rate.
+See `documentation/CHAT.md`.

 ### Architecture Diagram